MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 In this section, we introduce how to manage feed library, which resides in PyPI or Conda, through Workspace library management portal.

-- **View and search feed library**: The installed library list appears when you open the library management portal.
-You can view the name, version and dependencies of the library.
+- **View and search feed library**: The installed library list appears when you open the **library management portal**.
+You can view the name, version, and dependencies of the library.
 Use the search box on the upper right corner to find the library if you want to retrieve the information quickly.
-- **Add new feed library**: The default source of installing Python feed library is PyPI, you can also choose "Conda" by choosing from the drop-down button next to the add button.
+- **Add new feed library**: The default source for installing the Python feed library is PyPI.
+You can also choose "Conda" by choosing from the drop-down button next to the add button.
 Once the installation source is selected, you can select the **+** button and a new line appears.
-Put in the library name, select or specify the version in the new line, and you're good to go.
+Enter the library name, select or specify the version in the new line, and you're good to go.

   Except for adding new feed library one by one, you can upload a .yml file to install the required feed libraries in a batch.
 - **Remove existing feed library**: Select the Trash button on the line of the library you want to remove, and this package is removed from your environment.